colestrine/NYSG/Controller/README-Controller.md

 ### Methods

 - read: This reads the requested value(s) from the sensor and returns the value
+- shut_down : Shuts down the sensor

 ### Sublasses

 There are four subclasses.
 They are all subclasses of Sensor, and have the same attributes.
 1. Light Sensor
+   1. Extra Attributes
+      1. Channel - this is the smbus channel object for the I2C channel
+      2. Block Size - this is the block size of data in bytes to retrieve from the register

-2. Humidity and Temperature Sensor
+2. Humidity Sensor
+   1. Extra Attributes
+      1. Channel - this is the smbus channel object for the I2C channel
+      2. Block Size - this is the block size of data in bytes to retrieve from the reg
+3. Temperature Sensor
+   1. Extra Attributes
+      1. Channel - this is the smbus channel object for the I2C channel
+      2. Block Size - this is the block size of data in bytes to retrieve from the reg
-3. Soil Moisture Sensor
+4. Soil Moisture Sensor
    1. Includes sensor attribute, holding an adafruit sensor object
-4. C02 Sensor [Optiona]
+5. C02 Sensor [Optiona]
    1. Includes sensor attribute, holding an adafruit sensor object

+### Utility Functions
+1. Create Channel - this creates a SMBUS i2C channel .
+The chnnale must be 1.

+### SUMMaRY FUNCTIONS
+1. collect_all_sensors() : this returns all the sensor data from the sensors as a fictionary in the format {"temperature" : t, "humidity" : h, "soil_moisture" : m, "sunlight" : s}

+### DEBUGGING FUNCTIONS
+1. Run_debug runs a sensor and logs the data for that sensor
+2. run_adafruit_debug runs debugging for a adafruit senxor and logs data for that sensor
+3. read_debug_data prints out debug data to screen.
+Must be run only after a debug function was run first to collect data

-## Peripheral Classes
+## Peripheral Classes (peripheral_class.py)

 ### Description

 The peripheral class represents a peripheral abstraction, that can turn on and off a sensor and changed at the peripheral.
 The peripheral object is meant to be compatiable with GPIO pins.

+There are also utility functions and debugging functions in peripheral_class.py

 ### Dependencies

-- RPi.GPIO, for GPIO pins communication
+- RPi.GPIO, for GPIO pins communication [Requires a Raspberry Pi for this package]
-- Other backup packes
+- Other backup packages
+  - gpiozero provides more complex abstractions that may prove fruitful should we need them

 ### Attributes

 1. channel - this represents the GPIO pin channel
-2. register - this represents the register holding data relevant to the sensor
+2. activity - this represents whether the pin channel is active

 ### Methods

+- setup: Setsup pin channel
+- set_active: makes channel active
+- set_inactive: makes channe; inactive
+- respond: outputs to GPIO channel; device
-- read: This reads the requested value(s) from the sensor and returns the value
+- read: reads from GPIO channe;
+- deactivate: deactives and closes GPIO channel, cleaning up any remnants of chnnael and activity

 ### Sublasses